 These Include, Geysir a world famous erupting geothermal hotspring, Gullfoss one of Icelands most magnificent waterfalls and the historic Þingvellir National Park.
 The Golden Circle day tour is an essential trip for anyone visiting Iceland.

 Geysir is a large geothermal area in Iceland with multiple hotsprings including the famous geyser Strokkur who erupts every 5-10 minutes and shoots hot water 20 meters up in the air.
 This natural phenomenon and display of volcanic power is truly amazing.
 Surely a sight that can't be missed for anyone visiting Iceland.
 It is also the first known geyser to be mentioned in print, thus the english word geyser comes from the word Geysir

 Gullfoss (Golden falls) is one of Icelands most majestic waterfalls.
-This powerfull waterfall originates in the Langjökull glacier and gets it name from the goldish hue as it tumbles downward into the canyon.
+This powerfull waterfall originates in the Langjökull glacier and gets it name from the goldish hue it gives off as it tumbles downward into the canyon.
 On many occasions multiple rainbows can be observed dancing across the top of this magnificent sight.
-Don't miss witnessing this awesome power of the Icelandic nature.
+Gullfoss also has an amazing history that involves investors trying to harness its awesome power and one girl's efforts to preserve the nature.

 The Golden Circle is a 300 KM route that departs from Reykjavik and makes stops at Þingvellir, Geysir and Gullfoss.
 All stops include a visitor center where you can grab snacks, get souvenirs and use the facilities.
 On many occasions extra stops are made at Kerið (a volcanic crater) or at local farms where guests can interact with the Icelandic horse and taste some of the local produce.